Giant banks boost dividends after passing Fed stress test

 Bank of America (BAC), the nation's second-largest bank, made no announcement Friday.

-US bank stocks ended June with looking the best they have for months.
+US bank stocks ended June looking the best they have for months.
 The KBW Bank Index closed Friday up more than 5% while the KBW regional bank index rose 3%.

 No regional banks that passed the Fed's test announced dividend increases on Friday, including PNC (PNC) and US Bancorp (USB).
 Truist (TFC) said it would maintain its current dividend.
 Many regionals ended the Fed exam with smaller buffers than their giant rivals.